Neurotech-HQ/sarufi-docs/docs/tutorial-extras/integrate-with-whatsapp.md

   pip3 install --upgrade sarufi
   ```

-- Create a file named '.env` in your working folder to hold environment variables by running.
+- Create a file named `.env` in your working folder to hold environment variables by running.

   ```bash
   touch .env